mandiant/flare-wmi/python-cim/doc/tutorial-wmikatz.md

 # tutorial: recovering evidence of the wmikatz hacking utility

-# TODO: link to samples and directories

 ## background scenario

-consider the example data available in [tests/repos/win7/wmikatz](../tests/repos/win7/wmikatz). it contains a wmi repository in which a malicious actor has installed and used a variant of the Mimikatz credential stealer. the malware script [tests/repos/win7/wmikatz/wmim2.ps1](../tests/repos/win7/wmikatz/wmim2.ps1_) does the following:
+consider the example data available in [tests/repos/win7/wmikatz](../tests/repos/win7/wmikatz). it contains a wmi repository in which a malicious actor has installed and used a variant of the Mimikatz credential stealer. the malware script [wmim2.ps1](../tests/repos/win7/wmikatz/wmim2.ps1_) does the following:

-  1. decodes mimikatz from an embedded base64 string, and
+  - decodes mimikatz from an embedded base64 string, and
-  2. if run with the `local` flag: runs mimikatz, prints results, and exits.
+  - if run with the `local` flag: runs mimikatz, prints results, and exits.
-  3. if run with the `get` flag: fetches data from the (possibly remote) WMI object: `\\$computer\root\cimv2:Win32_AuditCode`.
+  - if run with the `get` flag: fetches data from the (possibly remote) WMI object `\\$computer\root\cimv2:Win32_AuditCode`.
-  4. if run with the `delete` flag: deletes data from the (possibly remote) WMI object: `\\$computer\root\cimv2:Win32_AuditCode`.
+  - if run with the `delete` flag: deletes data from the (possibly remote) WMI object `\\$computer\root\cimv2:Win32_AuditCode`.
-  5. otherwise, it:
+  - otherwise, it:
-    1. writes the mimikatz payload into the (possibly remote) WMI object: `\\$computer\root\cimv2:Win32_AuditCode`, and
+    - writes the mimikatz payload into the (possibly remote) WMI object `\\$computer\root\cimv2:Win32_AuditCode`, and
-    2. runs a (possibly remote) powershell command as a new process via WMI to invoke mimikatz and save the result, and
+    - runs a (possibly remote) powershell command as a new process via WMI to invoke mimikatz and save the result, and
-    3. fetches the results from the (possibly remote) WMI object: `\\$computer\root\cimv2:Win32_AuditCode`, and
+    - fetches the results from the (possibly remote) WMI object `\\$computer\root\cimv2:Win32_AuditCode`, and
-    4. prints the results.
+    - prints the results.

-we might wonder "do we have any change at recovering the original payloads?". let's find out!

-first, here is the source code to the "malicious" script:

 ## analysis

-now lets imagine that we have haven't seen the script, and are unaware as to what it does. all we have is the possibly-infected wmi repository, and a suspicion that something bad happened in early 2017. what information can we recover that would confirm compromise and indicate its scope?
+*now lets imagine that we have haven't seen the script*, and are unaware as to what it does. all we have is the possibly-infected wmi repository, and a suspicion that something bad happened in early 2017. what information can we recover that would confirm compromise and indicate its scope?